 Suggested attire includes dark pants, dark shoes, a white or light colored shirt, or a dark dress.
 Neckties are optional.
 Flat shoes or shoes with flat heels are recommended for safety purposes—you will be navigating several sets of stairs.
 Do not wear green on the outside of your gown as to not interfere with the photographer's green screen.

 You will wear the tassel on the right side of the cap.
 The Dean will direct graduation candidates to move the tassel to the left side at the appropriate time.

 University of Utah Commencement

-Join the University of Utah to celebrate its graduates at the University Commencement ceremony on Thursday, May 4, 2023 at 6:00pm at the Jon M. Huntsman Center.
+Join the University of Utah to celebrate its graduates at the University Commencement ceremony on Thursday, May 2, 2024 at 6:00pm at the Jon M. Huntsman Center.
 This gathering honors graduating students from our colleges and schools across campus together during this university-wide event.
-Activist and Scholar Tim Shriver will give the keynote address to the Class of 2023.
 Please check back in the coming weeks for additional information and details of the University Commencement ceremony.

 You're Graduating, Now What?

 Apply for a position at University of Utah Health

 Stay within the U of U Health family.
 U of U Health is seeking clinical nurses, research nurses, nurse practitioners, certified nurse-midwifes, and many more positions.